ForkTheCode/Knot-It/README.md

 Please fork this repository and contribute back using [pull requests](https://github.com/ForkTheCode/Knot-It/pulls).

+Contribute your code in the branch 'Dev'.
+It will give us a better chance to test your code before merging it with stable code.

 Any contributions, large or small, major features, bug fixes, additional language translations, unit/integration tests are welcomed and appreciated but will be thoroughly reviewed and discussed.